phirebase/phirebase/README.md

 - 🤝 **Collaboration-Focused**: Delivering exceptional results for every project.
 - 🌱 **Lifelong Learner**: Exploring the latest web technologies and design trends.
 - 💬 **Community-Oriented**: Helping others with WordPress and WooCommerce development.

+---

+## 📊 By the Numbers

+- 🌐 **235+ Websites**: Modern, responsive, and user-friendly designs.
+- 🖨️ **1540 Prints**: From logos to marketing materials, crafted to make lasting impressions.
+- 🛠️ **20+ Years of Experience**: Turning ideas into reality for businesses and individuals.

+---

 ## 🧰 Toolbox & Technologies